 Physical Growth & Discomfort

-Growth spurts can change fit.
-Re-adjust harness height/length and recline.
-Many babies handle the stroller seat better once they have steady head/trunk control—development varies and should follow milestones, not just age.8, 9
+Growth spurts can change how the stroller fits.
+Re-adjust harness height, strap length, and recline as needed.
+Many babies handle the stroller seat better once they have steady head and trunk control; development varies for each child.8, 9

 Emotional Development & Attachment

-Some babies prefer being held close.
-Consider occasional babywearing and follow the T.I.C.K.S. safety checklist (Tight, In view, Close enough to kiss, Keep chin off chest, Supported back).9, 13
+Some babies naturally prefer being held.
+Try occasional babywearing for bonding.
+If you do, follow the T.I.C.K.S. safety checklist (Tight, In view, Close enough to kiss, Keep chin off chest, Supported back).

 Awareness of Environment

 As awareness increases, your baby may feel exposed.
-Parent-facing rides, a familiar blanket (kept away from the face) or gentle narration can soothe.
+Try parent-facing rides and keep a familiar blanket (but not covering the face).
+Gentle narration of your surroundings can help soothe your baby.

 Parental Influence & Anxiety

-Babies often mirror caregiver emotions.
-A calm, confident approach and predictable routine can make stroller time easier.
+Babies often pick up on caregiver emotions.
+A calm, confident approach and a predictable routine can make stroller time easier for both of you.

 Understand Your Own Feelings

-If you’re nervous about crowds, traffic, or safety, practice at quiet times and double-check your stroller setup (harness, brakes, and storage in the under-basket—not on the handlebar).2
+If you feel nervous about crowds or safety, start with quiet walks to build confidence.
+Double-check your stroller setup each time (harness, brakes, wheels, and that bags are in the under-basket, not on the handlebar).2

 Model Positive Behavior